Insider’s Guide To Lancut Poland

-Bieszczady mountains, Ukraine and Slovakia are only 1,5 hour driving from the castle.
-Sounds amazing, right? 🙂
+Bieszczady Mountains, Ukraine, and Slovakia are only 1,5 hour driving from the castle.
+How awesome is that?

-You can get directly to Lancut from Cracow, Warsaw and many other big Polish cities.
-The best is to use Polski Bus or a train.
-More about travelling through Poland you can read here.
+You can get directly to Lancut from Krakow, Warsaw, and many other big Polish cities.

-Lancut Castle is the most beautiful aristocratic residences in Europe, known from its wonderful interiors and unique collection of horse-drawn carriages.
-The palace complex is surrounded by an old, English style park.
+The castle in Lancut is one of the most beautiful aristocratic residences in Europe, known from its wonderful interiors and unique collection of horse-drawn carriages.
+The palace complex is surrounded by an old, English-style park.

 If you like classical music, you must have heard of Lancut.
-Every year, famous musicians from all over the world come here to Music Festival.
-They are performing, practicing and teaching.
+Every year, the famous musicians from all over the world come here to Lancut Music Festival.
+They are performing, practicing and teaching in the town.

-Castle Museum is open everyday but the best is to go there on Mondays.
+Castle Museum is open every day but the best is to go there on Mondays.
 Why?
 Because you don’t have to pay for a ticket!
-Admission is free 🙂
+The admission is free.

-The palace complex consist of Castle, Stables, Coach House, History of the City and Region incl.
-10th Mounted Rifle Regiment, Orthodox Art and Orchid House.
+The palace complex consists of Castle, Stables, Coach House, Museum of the History of the City and Region incl.
+10th Mounted Rifle Regiment, Orthodox Art collection, and the Orchid House.

-Depending on what you choose, ticket price will be different.
+Depending on what you choose, the ticket price will be different.
 You won’t pay more than 50 PLN ($16) though.
-For us, the best is to see only castle and stables.
+The best places to see are definitely the castle and stables.

 Polmos Distillery Museum